-Multiple primate species can be found in rainforest habitats such as the Peruvian Amazon.
+Multiple primate species can be found in the Peruvian Amazon.
 In order to combat competition associated with several similar species living in close proximity, each species has evolved to occupy a specific niche within the habitat.
 These adaptations include differences in dietary requirements (frugivorous, folivorous and insectivorous primates), preference for different habitat types within the forest (e.g. seasonally flooded forest, upland forest and palm swamps) and variation in habitat use within the same forest type (e.g. occupying different heights within the forest canopy or variation in activity budgets).
-Several species of primates have been recorded in the Samiria-Yavari landscape, but four species (brown capuchins, red howler monkeys, saddleback tamarins and common squirrel monkeys) are frequently encountered along the survey transects and are therefore best suited for dissertation projects.
-Upon locating a troop of one of these target species, the monkeys will be followed for as long as possible, behavioural data can be collected using instantaneous scan sampling and recording troop size, position in the canopy and food preferences.
-Fruit samples may also be collected to investigate species preference for colour and hardness.
+Fourteen species of primates have been recorded in the Tamshiyacu-Tahuayo Community Reserve, but three species (common squirrel monkeys, brown capuchins and saddleback tamarins) are frequently encountered along the survey transects and are therefore best suited for dissertation projects.
+Upon locating a troop of one of these target species, the monkeys will be followed for as long as possible, behavioural data can be collected and information recorded such as troop size, position in the canopy and food preferences.
+Fruit samples may also be collected to investigate species preference for colour and hardness, and forest structure and fruit availability data may be collected from habitat plots along transects.

 The temperature varies very little in the area where we are based in Peru.
 It averages between 25 and 35 degrees Celsius (70 and 90 Fahrenheit).
 The humidity will usually always be over 75%, which can make it feel quite hot and sticky.
 During the evenings, the temperature drops and it can feel much cooler but still usually stays around 20 degrees.